-Smith is a Harvard-trained designer/architect, developer, entrepreneur and farmer living and working in Joshua Tree, California.
+Stephanie Smith is a Harvard-trained designer/architect, developer and entrepreneur living and working in Joshua Tree, California.

 Smith’s design studio Ecoshack (2004 – 2010) manufactured a shelter product, The Nomad Yurt, which was nominated for a Cooper-Hewitt Peoples’ Design Award.
 Other Ecoshack projects included ecovillages, beekeeper’s huts, tipis and tent cities.
 Ecoshack began as an experimental 5-acre design lab and fabrication facility in Joshua Tree.